Curriculum in Doctor of Philosophy – Chemical Engineering

 |CHE 625||Chemical Reaction Engineering||3|

-Students who do not hold a baccalaureate degree in chemical engineering are required to take a set of undergraduate chemical engineering courses above and beyond the minimum coursework requirements.
+Students who do not hold a baccalaureate degree in chemical engineering may be required to take a set of undergraduate chemical engineering courses above and beyond the minimum coursework requirements.

-Students must complete a minimum of nine semester hours of a coherent set of courses taken outside of the department.
-These courses may be related to the major research area.
+Students must complete a minimum of nine semester hours of a coherent set of courses in an area related to the major research area.
 Non-technical courses are considered only under exceptional circumstances.
 All courses must be approved by the AEC and the academic advisor.

 All Ph.D. students must pass a Ph.D. qualifying examination given in their first year at WVU.
 This examination is designed to assess the basic competency of students in the chemical engineering field to determine whether or not they have sufficient knowledge to undertake independent research.